einbahnstrasse/MUS218A-Soundscapes-FA2025/index.md

 8. Google Chrome or any web browser that will allow you to access our Course Website & materials
 9. Various other plugins and apps listed throughout the semester (open source software)

+### 2.4 Output + Assessment

+#### 2.4.1 Weighted Components

+_Your course grade will be determined by the following weights:_

+- Assignemnts: 20%
+- Attendance + Participation: 10%
+- 3-Minute Stereo Sketch (Midterm): 15%
+- Multichannel Work (Final*): 40%
+- Final Exam: 15%

+_*Your Final Multichannel Work score will also include your attendance and participation at our December 2 concert._

+See [6.
+General Grading Rubric](#6-general-grading-rubric) below for a detailed summary of project work grading policies.

 ## 3. Expectations

 ### 3.1 General Expectations